codeforcauseorg/pledge/README.md

 # Pledge

-It is platform to rethink about places we put our efforts as a developer.
-In most cases we all be too attached with goals that do do provide eventual satisfaction.
-We all, together can code for better future.
-Let's come together and take the pledge to Code for Cause.
+It is a platform to reimagine about places we put our efforts into as developers.
+In most cases, we all are attached to the goals that provide eventual satisfaction.
+Let's all come together and take the pledge to Code for Cause leading to a better future.

 ## Installation & Set Up